John Robert Seeley: Later matters

 Inagaki Manjiro dedicated his Japan and the Pacific and the Japanese View of the Eastern Question (1890) to Seeley, who had taught him at Caius College.

 Correspondence to and from Seeley, including that relating to the publication of and reactions to Ecce Homo, is held by the archives in Senate House Library.

 In 1897, the history library of the University of Cambridge was named the Seeley Historical Library in his honour.
 In 1895 a memorial fund was raised to commemorate his services to the British Empire and to the university; the greater part of this fund was devoted to the endowment of the library.
 After moving from King's College and Caius College, in 1912, the collection relocated to the newly reopened Arts School, Bene't Street, then in 1935 to the Old Schools.
 In 1968 the Seeley moved to the Sidgwick Site of Cambridge University as part of the new History Faculty building designed by James Stirling.

 Significance of empire

 Seeley wrote that the first chapter of the history of British India "embraces chronologically the first half of George III's reign, that stormy period of transition in English history when at the same time America was lost and India won... [and] covers the two great careers of Robert Clive and Hastings...
 [T]he end of the struggle is marked by the reign of Lord Cornwallis, which began in 1785".

+He argued that British rule in India survived because Indians were divided along racial and social lines and they were able to suppress the Rebellion of 1857 partly by exploiting those divisions.

+You see, the mutiny was in a great measure put down by turning the races of India against each other.
+So long as this can be done, and so long as the population have not formed the habit of criticising their Government... the government of India from England is possible, and there is nothing miraculous about it.
+But, as I said, if this state of things should alter, if by any process the population should be welded into a single nationality... then I do not say we ought to begin to fear for our dominion, I say we ought to cease at once to hope for it.